delinarobat/delinarobat.github.io/_projects/5_project.md

 ## From an idea to a publication

 When I joined the Civil Engineering Scientific Association at the University of Tehran, I noticed a gap in the association's long history of student activities: it had not published a magazine for more than twelve years.
+Together with my friend Mehdi, I saw an opportunity to create more than a conventional student magazine.

-I saw an opportunity to create more than a conventional student magazine.
-I wanted Chamroosh to become a platform where civil engineering could be discussed through different perspectives — connecting technical knowledge with history, culture, education, professional experience, and critical thinking.
+We wanted Chamroosh to become a platform where civil engineering could be discussed through different perspectives — connecting technical knowledge with history, culture, education, professional experience, and critical thinking.

-The concept, goals, name, editorial structure, and overall direction of the publication were developed by me from the beginning.
-I then worked with the editorial and design teams to turn the idea into a functioning publication.
+From the beginning, Mehdi and I initiated the project and worked together to bring the publication to life.
+I took the lead in developing its concept, goals, name, editorial structure, and overall direction, while working with the editorial and design teams to turn the idea into a functioning publication.

 Chamroosh received its official publication license in Fall 2024.